dmbarbour/glas/docs/GlasProg.md

 ## Proposed Program Primitives

 These primitives are constructors for an abstract data time, i.e. constructing a program does not execute it.
-The exception is '%macro' nodes, which support lazy evaluation of some programs at compile time.
+The %macro and %load primitives are special exceptions, lazily evaluating at the namespace layer to support metaprogramming and modularity.

 *Notation:* `(F X Y Z)` desugars to `(((F,X),Y),Z)`, i.e. curried forms.